stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 Try this instead: _our leadership team have recently been working together in one digital workspace for ideation + planning + strategy + execution, and now we want to progressively open that up to the whole company, so we can evolve these together with you_

-## OKR don't #4
+## OKRs don't #4

 **Don't confuse OKRs with KPIs.**

-OKRs: have a _one-off lifetime_ and should be limited to only 2 to 4 per month or quarter for every 500 employees
+OKRs: _one-off lifetime_, limited to only 2 to 4 per month or quarter for every 500 employees

-KPIs: have an _ongoing lifetime_ and believe it or not you may have 10 to 250 indicators worth tracking
+KPIs: _ongoing lifetime_ and believe it or not you may have 10 to 250 indicators worth tracking

 When you see KPIs going off track, or when you think of new ideas for strategy or capabilities, that's when you introduce OKRs - to get it done!

-## OKR don't #5
+## OKRs don't #5

-**Don't rollout _yet another single-use-app_ for OKRs.**
+**Don't rollout _a single-use-app_ for OKRs.**

 3 reasons: